 It is heated to high temperatures, then applied to paper, filling paper's holes and creating an extremely even surface.
 Most laminate consists of several layers all bonded together.
 Because the plastic is hot when applied, laminate is an extremely flexible material, able to be folded down the create molding or up to create a backsplash.
 It may also be affixed to particle board or other substrates.
 This results in a surface that is easily wiped down and remains very hygienic.
 More porous materials, such as wood or stone, are not as uniform, meaning they can trap debris more easily.
 If you want to do a lot of food prep right on the countertop – like rolling out dough for bread – laminate is a great option.

 Laminate countertops offer a huge variety of aesthetic options.
 Because they are made of layers of paper, the choices are nearly endless when it comes to color and pattern.
 Laminate can emulate wood or stone, be a solid color or be bright and sparkly for those who like to make a statement.
+Some homeowners opt to refinish these with epoxy to achieve unique looks.

 Wood is made primarily of cellulose, a starchy carbohydrate molecule that forms loose, porous structures.
 When looking at wood under a microscope, you will see lots of rows of long, straw-like holes.
 These were the tree's vessels while it was alive, transporting fluids and nutrients up and down the trunk and into the branches.
 This gives wood its gorgeous, light and dark grain, formed from different tissues in the tree.
-It's important to note that just because the tree is dead and used in your counter doesn't mean those structures don't still work, however.
-They do, which means that a reliable wooden countertop must be well treated to withstand absorption and transportation of water and oil.
+It's important to note that just because the tree is dead and used in your kitchen counter doesn't mean those structures don't still work, however.
+They do, which means that a reliable wooden countertop might be well treated to withstand absorption and transportation of water and oil.

 Marble is a metamorphic rock, which means it is formed of older minerals – mostly calcite and dolomite, often but not always in the form of the sedimentary rock limestone – that have been subjected to extreme pressures and reformed into a new crystalline structure.
 The result is a beautifully "marbled" appearance, with smaller flecks of other minerals scattered throughout: quartz, mica, pyrite and graphite.
 This gives it a similar look to granite, though it is usually quite a bit more uniform.

 Marble is a reactive stone.
 When it comes into contact with acids, even weak ones such as vinegar, the calcite within it dissolves.
 A small vinegar spill won't ruin a marble countertop, but exposure to vinegars, lemon juice, etc. over time will degrade a marble countertop, so it's important to seal it well.
 Also, while marble appears uniform, it is actually quite a porous stone, making sealants even more crucial.
 They plug up all the holes that might conduct liquids into the insides of the marble, destroying it from the inside.
 Luckily, sealants on the market today are quite effective.
+Homeowners that want an "easier" material that they can more or less set and forget may want to look to other materials, however.

 Cultured marble presents a more affordable option for those who would prefer to avoid the initial investment associated with marble.
 This is made of marble pieces and dust, combined with resin and other materials, and poured into a mold to set.
 The result is similar to engineered stone quartz, though it typically has a more uniform appearance, with fewer stone chunks.